 I have been using a git-based web publishing workflow now for a few projects, and now have finally hooked it up to my personal site (automatist.org).
+Before you proceed reading the whole article, read process builder vs workflow first.
 For my own documentation, I thought I’d write down my take on what has proven to be a very useful tutorial: Joe Maller’s “A web focused git workflow“.

 Basically what Maller’s setup explains is how to create git publishing relays so that pushing changes from one (local) repo gets relayed automatically to another, for instance a live online website.
 The trick is that you need to use a bare respository that acts as a “hub” allowing changes to be pushed from any of the satellites.